-Nintendo’s Mario Game & Watch is a choice gaming stocking stuffer of 2020 – TechCrunch
+Nintendo’s Mario Game & Watch is a choice gaming stocking stuffer – TechCrunch

 The juggling game is a fun little diversion but, like most of those old LCD games, goes from really boring to nearly impossible in the course of about 60 seconds.

-The “Watch” mode has a charming little landscape with the current time made out of bricks, and Mario running across the screen below stomping goombas and avoiding bullet bills.
-If you watch for a while he’ll moonwalk, mount a pipe, and perform other hijinks.
+The “Watch” mode has a charming little landscape with the current time made out of bricks, and Mario running across the screen below stomping goombas and avoiding Bullet Bills.
+If you watch for a while he’ll moonwalk, mount a pipe and perform other hijinks.
 You can switch the background from normal to hills to mushroom platforms.
-I wouldn’t use it as a watch but if you don’t want to pull your phone out while you’re playing, there you go.
+I wouldn’t use it as a watch, but if you don’t want to pull your phone out while you’re playing, there you go.

 For $50 it may seem a little steep, and perhaps it is.
 If this had Marios 1 through 3 on it I would consider it a bargain, especially considering the ability to come back to the game time after time — I’d work my way through the epic-length third game with pleasure.

 As it is, however, it’s hard to justify the price — except, of course, as a gift to a Nintendo-loving friend or loved one.
 That’s why I suspect these will sell like hotcakes this holiday season.
-With no new Switch hardware, no N64 mini, and no must-have games on Nintendo’s platforms, it’s looking a bit dry, but a Game & Watch is just silly enough — and decent enough — a device to sate the hunger of a retro-minded gamer for a few days.
+With no new Switch hardware, no N64 mini and no must-have games on Nintendo’s platforms, it’s looking a bit dry, but a Game & Watch is just silly enough — and decent enough — a device to sate the hunger of a retro-minded gamer for a few days.